-Tuition is personalised, whether it is to sit exams, or to just learn piano.
-I provide guidance and tuition in learning and improving piano or keyboard skills, along with musicianship, theory and harmony, technique, composition, dictation, singing, sight-reading music, etc. Lessons can be in classical or modern piano, or both if desired.
-Students of all levels and ages are considered from 6 year old upwards.
+Tuition is personalised, whether it is to sit exams, or just learn to play, lessons include instrument, technique, repertoire, musicianship, theory and harmony, composition, dictation, singing, sight-reading music, etc. Students of all levels are considered from 8 year old upwards.

-Once accepted, students of school age are expected to attend lessons for a full school year.
+Once accepted, students of school age are expected to attend lessons for the full term.
 Lessons are held on a weekly, bi-weekly or occasional basis, depending on the requirements of the students.
 Summer lessons are also given and dealt with on a case-by-case basis.
 Adult students’ attendance is dealt with on a case-by-case basis.

-Students have the option of paying weekly, monthly or per term (please see separate fees sheet).
-Weekly payment must be effected at the start of the lesson, monthly payment on the first lesson of the month, payment for the term must be effected on the first lesson of such term.
+Students have the option of paying weekly, monthly or per term.
+Weekly payment must be effected at the start of the lesson, monthly payment on the first lesson of the month, payment for the term must be effected on the first lesson of the term.
+Payment methods include:

 Termination of lessons

 If a students decides he / she no longer wants to take piano lessons, the teacher must be notified one month in advance in order to make arrangements to fill the time made available with the next student on the waiting list.
-Provided reasonable notice is given, tuition that has been paid in advance will be refunded.
-The teacher reserves the right to terminate tuition in case of disruptive behaviour on the student’s part, failure to practice or failure to comply with studio policy, delays / failure to fulfil payments.
+The teacher has the right to terminate tuition in case of incompatible behaviour, failure to practice or failure to comply with studio policy, delays / failure to fulfil payments.